 - Late loss of baby teeth (after age five or six)

-- Your child’s teeth do not meet properly or at all
+- The child’s teeth do not meet properly or at all

-- Front teeth are crowded (you probably wouldn’t see this until your child is about seven or eight)
+- Front teeth are crowded (you won’t see this until the child is about seven or eight)

 - Protruding teeth, typically in the front